Areas of Specialty

 Cultural history of Italy, 1494-1530; Pope Clement VII (Giulio de’Medici); distinctions drawn between humans and simians in the Renaissance and in our own era

-ed. and trans., Paolo Giovio, Portraits of Famous Men — Elogia veris clarorum virorum imaginibus apposita (manuscript under review at Harvard University Press)
+ed. and trans., Paolo Giovio, Portraits of Learned Men — Elogia veris clarorum virorum imaginibus apposita (I Tatti Renaissance Library Series, no. 95; Cambridge: Harvard University Press, 2023)

 ed. and trans., Paolo Giovio, Notable Men and Women — Dialogus de viris et feminis aetate nostra florentibus (I Tatti Renaissance Library Series, no. 56; Cambridge: Harvard University Press, 2013)